 As of September 2018, it had raised 165 million euros, reaching a valuation of 1.1 billion.

 "Geography is less important in a world that is always on and connected," says Jack Clare, chief information and strategy officer of Dunkin 'Brands Group Inc. "For most of our digital and technology roles, our team may even be on the moon and be equally efficient."

 A Gallup poll says that in 2016, 43% of the workforce works remotely at least part of the time.
 Workers are demanding more and more flexibility and autonomy and obtaining new work from home opportunities from various companies.

 The story and the GitLab model

-“In total freedom, without calculating: those who finish early should not feel like a wrong person, they should not justify how they spend their time.
-If it ends too late instead, talk to your coordinator and we will discuss the situation together ”.
+“In total freedom, without calculating: those who finish early must not feel like a wrong person, they must not justify how they spend their time.
+If it ends too late, instead, talk to your coordinator and we will discuss the situation together. "